bnfone/DiscordMusicBot-evobot/README.md

 You can find more details and usage instructions here: [Alastor on GitHub](https://github.com/EylDUyX0gcxJI8/discord-bot-alastor/pkgs/container/discord-bot-alastor).

 Feel free to switch between EvoMusic and Alastor depending on your needs!

+## 🫣 My Motivation

+I started using the original [EvoBot](https://github.com/eritislami/evobot) a few years ago and tried several YouTube music bots along the way.
+But over time, none of them really met my needs.
+What I was truly looking for was support for Spotify and Apple Music songs and playlists.
+Most bots that offered that either stopped working or required payment (and yes, I know—this one also breaks from time to time… sorry about that!).

+So I thought: *Why not build my own music bot?* But that felt a bit too exhausting from scratch.
+Instead, I decided to fork [EvoBot](https://github.com/eritislami/evobot), which already had a great foundation and a modern Discord interface using slash commands.

+At the time, I only had basic Python knowledge, so I used AI to help me customize the bot to fit my needs.
+Along the way, I even learned some JavaScript and TypeScript.
+In that sense, this project is a little bit [“vibe coded”](https://en.wikipedia.org/wiki/Vibe_coding?ref=evomusic) - check it out, it’s a cool concept!

+What I’m trying to say is: if you have a dream (like a cool feature you want in a Discord bot), use the tools around you and just go for it.
+You might be surprised by what you can build.

+Even though AI helped a lot, this project still takes a good amount of time and effort.
+So if you find it useful or fun, I’d really appreciate it if you could **star the repo** or consider [supporting the project here](#-quickstart--support). ✨

 ---